Welcome to the new NSM#BLOG. Scroll to the BLOG POSTS to check out latest contributions!

 IDEAS WITHOUT BORDERS

-Blog for Open Debate in Global Affairs
+Science Blog for Open Debate in Global Affairs

 We live in a multipolar, contested, and volatile international system.
 The level of disagreement on fundamental rights and future organisation of society is increasing globally.
 The blog will address topics around four areas of interest, democracy, governance, security, and rules-based international order.